Sai-Santosh-010/Inventory-Control/README.md

 This is my first project named Inventory Control.
-I Started this project as a web development project for my diploma college.
+I Started this project as a web development project for my diploma college with my team.
 The Inventory Control tells us the list of products present in the inventory in the format of table What it does :
  -- First, it asks for a Login or Signup